 - 1. Educational data designated as directory information is public data on individuals to the extent required under federal law.
 Directory information must be designated pursuant to the provisions of: - a.
 Minnesota Statues, section 13.32, subdivision 5; and - b.
-United States Code, title 20, section 1232q, and Code of Federal Regulations, title 34, section 99.37, which were in effect on January 3, 2012.

-- 2. The school district may not designate a student's home address, telephone number, email address, or other personal contact information as directory information under this section. - 3.
+20 United States Code, section 1232q, and 34 Code of Federal Regulations, section 99.37, which were in effect on January 3, 2012. - 2.
+The school district may not designate a student's home address, telephone number, email address, or other personal contact information as directory information under Minnesota Statutes, section 13.32. - 3.
+A parent's personal contact information must be treated as private data on individuals regardless of whether that contact information was previously designated as or treated as directory information under Minnesota Statutes, section 13.32, subdivision 2. - 4.
 When requested, the school district must share personal contact information and directory information, whether public or private, with the Minnesota Department of Education, as required for federal reporting purposes.